-Tailored programme Special programme which differs from the standard programme.
+Tailored programme Teaching period

-Teaching period Period in the academic year during which education components are for all study programmes offered by the Fontys Universities of Applied
+Special programme which differs from the standard programme.
+Period in the academic year during which education components are for all study programmes offered by the Fontys Universities of Applied Sciences as well as information specific to individual study programmes.
+The TER forms a part of the study programme section of the Students' Charter.

 TER Teaching and examination regulations.
-The TER consists of a general section and / or competencies.
+The TER consists of a general section and/or competencies.